twister21/x-algorithm-enhanced/proposals/README.md

 ### 3. Temporal Interest Inference
 The algorithm differentiates between content age and user interest duration:
-* **Interest Windows:** Distinguishes between short-term "spikes" (e.g., breaking news) and long-term interests.
+* **Interest Windows:** Distinguish between short-term "spikes" (e.g., breaking news) and long-term interests.
 * **Content Decay:** Logic for how content age interacts with user-defined steerability weights.

 ## Technical Implementation Note

 ### Python as a Blueprint
-The code in written in Python to provide a clear, readable reference for the underlying logic.
+The code is written in Python to provide a clear, readable reference for the underlying logic.

 ### Transitioning to Rust
 Translating these concepts into the production environment (the official Rust codebase) requires access to internal traits and modules.
 Specifically, full integration depends on: